-The WTC academic department provides testing services for individuals with disabilities to help them discover their strengths and weaknesses in areas such as reading, math and writing skills or assess their readiness for college.
+The WTC academic department provides testing services for job seekers with disabilities to help them discover their strengths and weaknesses in areas such as reading, math and writing skills or to assess their readiness for college.
 WTC has many assessment tools that can be tailored to best meet each individual’s needs.
 The results of these assessments can help consumers and their DORS counselors realistically plan for training programs and employment.

-Assessments can include:
+Assessments offered include:

-Pre-GED Program requirements:
+Pre-GED Program Requirements:

 GED Program requirements:

 Self-paced individual instruction in subjects such as reading and math is available to all students enrolled in training programs at WTC.
-It’s also available to students who need to increase their academic skills before starting a training program.
+Academic instruction is available to students who need to increase their academic skills before starting a training program.Academic instruction

 Other academic instruction services include: